kschramm-usgs/sensorSuite-mirror/README.md

 The input files have a specific order: the step input signal must be placed first, though it does not use a response.
 The second input, then, is the output from the sensor of interest, and a response should be chosen to help guide the initial guess of the solver.

+#### Randomized calibration

+This function solves for poles to attempt to fit the response curve calculated from deconvolving the given calibration input from the sensor output.
+Low-frequency (the two lowest poles) and high-frequency (all other poles) are fitted to minimize the difference between the estimated response, based on the response specified for the sensor.
+The inputs follow the same structure as step calculation, though what response parameters are solved for is dependent on whether a high or low frequency calculation is chosen.
+Both the magnitude and argument (angle of the response curve along the real axis) of the response curve are displayed in plots, and saving the plot to an image will include both such plots.

+Note that plots have been scaled in order to produce more representative fits of response curves.
+For high-frequency calibrations, the curves are all set to be equal to zero at 1 Hz; for low-frequency calibrations, this point occurs at 0.2 Hz.

+This function is still work-in-progress but has been tested with good results on data from a KS54000 sensor.
+Other sensors may not produce as good results (see known issues, below)

 #### Azimuth

 Azimuth takes in 3 inputs.
 The first two are orthogonal sensors assumed to be respectively facing near north and east.
 The third is a reference sensor assumed to point north, though the offset angle field can be used to specify a clockwise offset from north.
 The code will try to find a clockwise rotation angle that maximizes the coherence estimation between the rotated unknown-angle sensor data and the reference angle.
 This angle is added to the offset to produce the (clockwise) azimuth estimation.
 A value of the coherence estimations per-frequency for the found angle is also given as a separate plot.